Hyderabad

 Route server peers are able to manipulate outbound routing policies via an in-band mechanism using BGP communities, instead of relying on “import/import-via”, “export/export-via” RPSL attributes.
 The downside to this method is that peers won’t be able to control inbound policies.

-Currently, the mechanism is implemented to support the traditional BGP communities, the Extended BGP communities and the Large BGP communities.
+Currently, the mechanism is implemented to support Standard and Large BGP communities.

-When you want to signal the Route-Server to filter prefixes for destination networks that have 16bit ASN, you can use either the traditional communities or the Extended communities.
-In case the destination network is a 32bit ASN, then you can use either the Extended communities or the Large communities.
+When you want to signal the Route-Server to filter prefixes for destination networks that have 16bit ASN, you can use either the traditional communities or the Large communities.
+In case the destination network is a 32bit ASN, then you can use Large communities only.

 To make the above easily understandable, we provide the table below that summarises the available options: